 \section{Discussion}

 This study has demonstrated that the self-consistency property of $k$-space data can be incorporated into an SDE to interpolate $k$-space in diffusion-based MR reconstruction.
 Based on this, the proposed SPIRiT-Diffusion method for coil-by-coil reconstruction avoids the issues induced by inaccurate coil sensitivity estimation.
-Since this method exploits both data distribution prior and the correlations among multi-coil data, it can reconstruct high-quality images at a high acceleration of 10-fold in 3D imaging.
-Even in the case the reconstruction failed by image domain methods such as ISTA-Net and VE-SDE, SPIRiT-Diffusion still can achieve a solution.
-We chose 3D VWI data for testing since 3D VWI has a large FOV coverage, and reduced FOV is typically employed to shorten the scan time.
-In this scenario, it is difficult to estimate CSMs accurately and can better verify that SPIRiT-Diffusion improves the robustness of inaccurate CSMs.
-In addition, we developed the model-driven diffusion that integrates a traditional optimization model into the diffusion model, making the diffusion process more conform to the constraints compared with pure data-driven diffusion.
+Since this method exploits both data distribution prior and the correlations among multi-coil data, it can reconstruct high-quality images with high acceleration (R = 10) in 3D imaging.
+Even in cases where reconstruction by image domain methods failed, such as ISTA-Net and VE-SDE, SPIRiT-Diffusion can still achieve a solution.
+We chose 3D VWI data for testing since 3D VWI has a large FOV coverage, and a reduced FOV is typically employed to shorten the scan time.
+In this scenario, it is difficult to estimate CSMs accurately, which better verifies that SPIRiT-Diffusion improves the robustness against inaccurate CSM estimation.
+In addition, we developed model-driven diffusion that integrates a traditional optimization model into the diffusion model, making the diffusion process conform more to the constraints than pure data-driven diffusion.

-\subsection{The effect of CSM estimation methods}
+\subsection{The Effect of CSM Estimation Methods}